CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Querying data

 Each type of data (item, taxonomy, elements, etc.) can be obtained using the methods available in `IDeliveryClient`.

-The following are basic examples of different queries:
+Basic examples of different queries:

 ```java
 // items